-Judah Mahay is a writer and activist.
-Born and raised in the rustic backwoods of Alaska while making a home in Hamptons, NY has provided him with a diverse perspective on life, culture, and society on a whole.
+Judah Mahay is, first and foremost, an author who revels in subverting the mythic into reality and taking science to plausible extremes.
+Being born and raised in the rustic backwoods of Alaska and traveling the world has provided him with a diverse perspective on life, culture, and society.

-In late 2008, he had his first story “Lord of the Dome” published in New York Twist Magazine and not too long after “The Trees of Evermore” won a writing contest to be published in the North Shoreian Magazine.
-A few months later “Lord of the Dome” was made into a short film after winning a contest by WeMakeYourMovie.com.
+In late 2008, he had his first story, “Lord of the Dome,” published in New York Twist Magazine, and not too long after, “The Trees of Evermore” won a writing contest to be published in the North Shoreian Magazine.

 Along with these accomplishments, he founded the business community and resource BeYourArt.com.
 The website grew to almost seven hundred artists and published eleven video/audio podcasts, co-published ten articles with the North Shoreian Magazine, and hosted an annual “Be Your Art Writing Contest” where the winner received a custom artist logo worth five hundred dollars.
 Sadly the site was closed in 2011 as Judah decided to devote more time to his own art.

 In the fall of 2009, his poem “Willow” was published in Mississippi Crow Magazine after the editor of the magazine found it on his site and asked to publish it.